Karenou/lookbook_cloth_compatibility/readme.md

 ## Step 4: Compute cloth item distinctiveness score

+This step uses the item embedding results from step 3.

 Definition of distinctiveness: how different this cloth item is from other items within the same category and posted in the latest 3 months (fashion trend varies across time).

 The difference is measured by summation of pairwise distance from other items within the cluster, and further normalized by the cluster compactness.